Tencent/TNN/doc/en/user/convert_en.md

 - align parameter (optional)
     You can optimize the model with the "-align" parameter.
 Compare TNN model and Original model to determine whether TNN model is correct.
 - input_file parameter (optional)
     Specify the input file's name which will be used by model_check through the "-input_file" parameter.
 This is [input format](#Input).
-You can refer this [code](#The Code Used to Generate Input or Output File) to generate input file.
 - ref_file parameter (optional)
     Specify the reference file's name which will be used by model_check through the "-ref_file" parameter.
 This is [output format](#Output).
-You can refer this [code](#The Code Used to Generate Input or Output File) to generate output file.

 **Current convert2tnn input model only supports graphdef format，does not support checkpoint or saved_model format.
 Refer to [tf2tnn](./tf2tnn_en.md) to transfer checkpoint or saved_model models.**